openharmony/docs/en/application-dev/quick-start/start-with-ets.md

 ## eTS Project Files

-- **entry** : OpenHarmony project module, which can be built into an ability package ([HAP](../../glossary.md#hap)).
+- **entry**: OpenHarmony project module, which can be built into an ability package ([HAP](../../glossary.md#hap)).
-  - **src &gt; main &gt; ets** : a collection of eTS source code.
+  - **src &gt; main &gt; ets**: a collection of eTS source code.
-  - **src &gt; main &gt; ets &gt; MainAbility** : entry to your application/service.
+  - **src &gt; main &gt; ets &gt; MainAbility**: entry to your application/service.
-  - **src &gt; main &gt; ets &gt; MainAbility &gt; pages** : pages contained in **MainAbility**.
+  - **src &gt; main &gt; ets &gt; MainAbility &gt; pages**: pages contained in **MainAbility**.
+  - **src &gt; main &gt; ets &gt; MainAbility &gt; pages &gt; index.ets**: the first  page in the pages list, that is, the home page of your application.
-  - **src &gt; main &gt; ets &gt; MainAbility &gt; app.ets** : ability lifecycle file.
+  - **src &gt; main &gt; ets &gt; MainAbility &gt; app.ets**: ability lifecycle file.
-  - **src &gt; main &gt; resources** : a collection of resource files used by your application/service, such as graphics, multimedia, character strings, and layout files.
+  - **src &gt; main &gt; resources**: a collection of resource files used by your application/service, such as graphics, multimedia, character strings, and layout files.
-  - **src &gt; main &gt; config.json** : module configuration file.
+  - **src &gt; main &gt; config.json**: module configuration file.
 This file describes the global configuration information of the application/service, the device-specific configuration information, and the configuration information of the HAP file.
-  - **build-profile.json5** : current module information and build configuration options, including **buildOption target**.
+  - **build-profile.json5**: current module information and build configuration options, including **buildOption target**.
-  - **hvigorfile.js** : module-level compilation and build task script.
+  - **hvigorfile.js**: module-level compilation and build task script.
 You can customize related tasks and code implementation.
-- **build-profile.json5** : application-level configuration information, including the signature and product configuration.
+- **build-profile.json5**: application-level configuration information, including the signature and product configuration.
-- **hvigorfile.js** : application-level compilation and build task script.
+- **hvigorfile.js**: application-level compilation and build task script.

 ## Building the First Page